-- From January to June 2022 the Writer in Residence will be supported to engage with students and staff.
-This programme of engagement will be designed by the resident writer, in consultation with the faculty of the university, and could include focused teaching, workshops, mentoring, public events or other activities which bring new energy to the Creative Writing programmes.
-Contact time with staff and students during this time will be capped at 4 hours per week, and the writer will not be obliged to deliver core curriculum. - 2.
-From July onwards, the writer will be supported to concentrate on his or her own practice.
+- 1. From January to June 2022, the writer in residence will be supported to engage with students and staff.
+This programme of engagement will be designed by the resident writer, in consultation with the faculty of the university, and could include focused teaching, workshops, mentoring, public events or other activities which bring new energy to the creative writing programme.
+Contact time with staff and students during this time will be capped at 4 hours per week, and the writer will not be expected to deliver core curriculum. - 2.
+From July onwards, the writer will be supported to concentrate his or her own practice.

 The fee to the Writer in Residence is €30,000, with the Arts Council contributing €20,000 and the university €10,000.
-Dublin City University will provide the Writer in Residence with a dedicated space, where they can conduct their own creative practice, within the university.
-Dublin City University will also support the residency administratively.
+University College Cork will provide the Writer in Residence with a dedicated space, where they can conduct their own creative practice, within the university.
+University College Cork will also support the residency administratively.